hnky/pytorch-workshop/Chapter 5 - Training in the Cloud/lab 4 - Deploy.md

 # Lab 5 - Deploy to Managed Endpoint

+> In this lab you are going to deploy the model in managed endpoint.

 Before you continue you have to make sure you have "Microsoft.PolicyInsights" resource policy enabled in your Azure subscription.